 I will give you an example from our own playground - for months, we couldn't find the time to update our Railwaymen company website.
 Being busy with creating awesome applications

 Because let's be honest - building a entirely new website from scratch is expensive.
 It took us 6 months of hard work between project, but we already see that our effort paid off.
-Higher conversion rate, more traffic and most importantly - more leads from business owners, that we was loosing before because of our outdated design.
-You can read more about and see the website reveal video below!
+Higher conversion rate, more traffic and most importantly - more leads from business owners, that we were loosing before because of our outdated design.
+You can read more about our process here and see the website reveal video below!

 4. Is every team member satisfied with the result?